SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

   - Help [translate](https://translate.mui.com) the documentation.
   - [Improve our documentation](https://github.com/mui/material-ui/tree/HEAD/docs), fix bugs, or add features by [submitting a pull request](https://github.com/mui/material-ui/pulls).
 - **Support us financially on [OpenCollective](https://opencollective.com/mui)**.
-  If you use MUI in a commercial project and would like to support its continued development by becoming a Sponsor, or in a side or hobby project and would like to become a Backer, you can do so through OpenCollective.
+  If you use SnowCone in a commercial project and would like to support its continued development by becoming a Sponsor, or in a side or hobby project and would like to become a Backer, you can do so through OpenCollective.
-  All funds donated are managed transparently, and Sponsors receive recognition in the README and on the MUI home page.
+  All funds donated are managed transparently, and Sponsors receive recognition in the README and on the SnowCone home page.

 ## Why do the fixed positioned elements move when a modal is opened?

 Scrolling is blocked as soon as a modal is opened.
 This prevents interacting with the background when the modal should be the only interactive content.
 However, removing the scrollbar can make your **fixed positioned elements** move.
-In this situation, you can apply a global `.mui-fixed` class name to tell MUI to handle those elements.
+In this situation, you can apply a global `.mui-fixed` class name to tell SnowCone to handle those elements.

 ## How can I disable the ripple effect globally?